aeeilllmrx/harry-potter/README.md

-# hp

 Take a dataset of Harry Potter spells and play around with them.

 Use NLTK (tf/idf, stemming, etc) and a few techniques (K-means, LDA) to sub-classify these spells into "charms" and "curses".
-Still work to be done...